Changissnz/nu_merchant_principal/README.md

 The same long sentence could have been split into smaller sentences, each sentence serving as an accountable authority over the deliverance of its notion.
-Instead, many sentences were pieced together into one that is to indisputably pass as the one, not some or none.
+Instead, many sentences were pieced together into one that is meant to indisputably pass as the one, not some or none.